kmjones1979/ansible-playbooks/etc/ansible/playbooks/coreos-cluster/README.md

-# CoreOS / Kubernetes / Vagrant  Playbook
+# CoreOS / Kubernetes / Vagrant Ansible Playbook

 In this README I will give instructions to complete the following:
  - Setup an Ansible / CentOS Vagrant Box